sumedhbadnore/CS515_Project_2/README.md

 Exits: west

-What would you like to do? inventory
-Inventory:
- key
 What would you like to do? win
 Congratulations!
-You've conquered the escape room and emerged victorious!
+You've conquered the escape room and emerged victorious.
 Goodbye!
 ```